 The federal student loan system is complicated, and loans come with various names and terms depending on when they were taken out and for what purpose.
 Generally, most federal student loans qualify for forgiveness, including Pell Grants, government-owned FFEL loans, and Direct Loans such as Parent PLUS and Grad PLUS loans.
-Certain loans from the Federal Perkins Loan Program, such as ones held by colleges, may be excluded.
+Certain loans from the Federal Perkins Loan Program and FFEL loans with private lenders are excluded.
 All private student loans are also excluded.

 Are FFEL loans or Parent PLUS loans eligible for forgiveness?

 Borrowers with Federal Family Education Loans or Parent PLUS loans owned by the government will see $10,000 in cancellation if they meet the income limits.

 But if a private lender owns your FFEL loans, it’s likely excluded from receiving debt relief unless you consolidated it before Sept.
 29. The U.S Department of Education initially said borrowers with these loans could call their servicer and consolidate them into the Direct Loan Program to become eligible for forgiveness, but now has reversed course.
 Federal student loans guaranteed by the government but held by private lenders must have been consolidated before Sept.
 29 to be eligible for debt relief, according to its website.

 The department says it’s assessing whether there are “alternative pathways” for these borrowers.
 Still, it’s worth contacting your loan servicer to determine which type of loans you have and if you can work with them to forgive any commercially-owned FFEL loans.

 What do I need to do if I qualify?